A Secure Consensus Protocol for Sidechains: The Cumulus Sidechain

 \subsection{Withdrawal/Exit}

-The withdrawal/exit procedure can be viewed as a cross-chain protocol to transfer assets from $\mathbb{SC}$ to $\mathbb{MC}$.
+The withdrawal/exit\footnote{The difference between a withdrawal and an exit is that a participant withdraws a certain amount of money equal or less than the balance without notifying any malicious behaviors (from a participant's view), while a participant exit with all of his money left in $\mathbb{SC}$ when some obvious maliciousness happens.} protocol can be viewed as a cross-chain protocol to transfer assets from $\mathbb{SC}$ to $\mathbb{MC}$.
 This part is more complex than deposit (i.e., transferring assets reversely) because the updates in $\mathbb{SC}$ are unknown to $\mathbb{MC}$.
-Therefore, participants have to provide sufficient proofs to $\mathbb{MC}$ about the funds they want to withdraw.

-The difference between a withdrawal and an exit is that a participant withdraws a certain amount of money equal or less than the balance without notifying any malicious behaviors (from a participant's view), while a participant exit with all of his money left in $\mathbb{SC}$ when some obvious maliciousness happens.
-In Vulcan, participants withdraw or exit by sending a withdrawal/exit request to $\mathbb{C}$ containing the value to withdraw and a \textit{Proof of Possession} (PoP) which is to prove a participant owns certain balance of assets in $\mathbb{SC}$.
-A standard PoP consists of following components: \begin{itemize} \item \textit{Block Header.} It is a regular block header, whose hash should equal to the checkpoint. \item \textit{Balance.} The balance of the account at the time of the checkpoint. \item \textit{Merkle Path.} It is for $\mathbb{C}$ to verify whether the provided balance matches the expected value in the account tree with the MPT root included in the block header field. \end{itemize}
+Therefore, participants have to provide sufficient proof to $\mathbb{MC}$ about the funds they want to withdraw.
+Cumulus requires clients to withdraw or exit by sending a withdrawal/exit request directly to $\mathbb{C}$.
+The rationale is that it is impractical for a leader to submit so many on-chain transactions to the $\mathbb{C}$ at a time, which probably will cause congestion in $MC$.
+The withdrawal/exit request contains the value to withdraw and a \textit{Proof of Possession} (PoP) which is to prove a participant owns a certain balance of assets in $\mathbb{SC}$.
+A standard PoP consists of the following components: \begin{itemize} \item \textit{Block Header.} It is a regular block header that should be the same with the block header in the latest \textit{settled} checkpoint. \item \textit{Balance.} The latest balance of the account of the client. \item \textit{Merkle Path.} It is for $\mathbb{C}$ to verify whether the provided balance matches the expected value in the account tree with the MPT root included in the block header field. \end{itemize}

-Now, we start to describe the withdrawal/exit procedure assuming every party is honest.
-Parties can only withdraw from the current epoch.
-For example, after the \textit{proposing term} of current epoch, the latest balance of $C_i$ is $x$ and it wants to withdraw $y$ coins. $C_i$ initiates the withdrawal by sending a withdrawal request directly to $\mathbb{C}$ containing a withdrawal value (i.e., $y$ coins), as well as the PoP certifying he is the owner of $x$ coins.
-After the verification, $\mathbb{C}$ unfreezes $y$ coins on $\mathbb{MC}$ and send them to $C_i$.
-On another site, validators are always aware of the withdrawal.
-After it is finalized, validators will change the balance of $C_i$ on $\mathbb{SC}$ to $x-y$ and generate a transaction indicating the balance change which will be included in the next block.
-An exit procedure works the same except indicating the withdrawal value.